-Note: This page links to former major league outfielder John Shelby.
-For his son, minor league infielder John, click here.
+Note: This page links to 1980s outfielder John Shelby.
+For his son, minor league infielder John Shelby, click here.

 - Bats Both, Throws Right